ElastiTone offers you...

-Below are the tension ratings of the 4 most popular and common widths of latex loop bands on the market when stretched to 3 meters in length (2 meters of stretch plus 1 meter of resting length) compared with their advertised ratings.
+Below are the approximate tension ratings of the 4 most popular and common widths of latex loop bands on the market, when stretched to a total of 3 meters in length (2 meters of stretch plus the bands 1 meter of resting length) compared with their advertised ratings.

-All bands were 4.5mm thick (sometimes stated as 5mm even if it is 4.5mm), made of layered natural latex, with a length of approx 1 meter when laid flat and a circumference of 208cm, which is the exact specification for 99.9% of latex loop bands on the market, regardless of the branding printed on them.
+All bands were 4.5mm thick (some sellers state this as 5mm even if it is 4.5mm), made of layered natural latex, with a length of approx 1 meter when laid flat and a circumference of 208cm, which is the exact specification for 99% of latex loop bands on the market, regardless of the branding printed on them.

-As you can see, even at 3 meters, which is more than anyone will reach most of the time, they are well below the max rating and closer to the minimum rating.
+As you can see, even at 3 meters, which is more than anyone will need most of the time, they are well below the max rating and closer to the minimum rating.
 On average they seem to offer around 15lb per cm of width.

-Below are ElastiTone's tension ratings, taken at 2.6 meters and measured in Kilograms, since ElastiTone is a UK business.
-This gives you a better idea of the tension the band will offer you in use and shows just how much tension these bands are capable of!
+For comparison, below are ElastiTone's tension ratings taken at 2.6 meters and measured in Kilograms, since ElastiTone is a UK business.
+This gives you a better idea of the tension the band will offer you during use and shows just how much tension these bands are capable of!

-TBC = To Be Confirmed, the products are currently in the testing phase so the final tensions for the bands below 50mm width are not yet known.
+TBC = To Be Confirmed, the products are currently in the testing phase so the exact final tensions for the bands below 50mm width are not yet known.
 Testing on the 50mm band has been completed and confirmed to be 50Kg.
 We are still waiting for the factory to verify the exact tension of the others but it should be around 10Kg per cm of width.

 2.6 meters is the max stretch length for these bands, beyond this the fabric will no longer allow the band to stretch, but because the bands are a loop you get 2.6 meters per side!
-This is enough for all exercises except perhaps the standing overhead press if you are tall.
-If your hands are higher than 2.6 meters minus your foot spacing when raised above your head, you may need to use just one foot on the band, sit down or use a split squat position.
+This is enough length for all exercises except perhaps the standing overhead press if you are tall.
+If your hands are higher than 2.6 meters minus your foot spacing when raised above your head, you will need to use just one foot on the band, sit down or use a split squat position.
 This is actually a little more length than the old ElastiTone sleeved tubular latex bands offered, as the sleeve only allowed around 5 meters of stretch.

-If you were using common latex bands and wanted to get close to the max ratings, for most exercises you would need to grip the band quite low down, which is often not practical or comfortable and doesn't really work if your hands are sweaty as they are very slippery when wet.
+If you were using common latex bands and wanted to achieve the maximum advertised ratings, for most exercises you would need to grip the band quite low down, which is often not practical or comfortable and doesn't really work if your hands are sweaty, as this can make them slippery.

-This brings us to yet another benefit of ElastiTone bands...
+This brings us to yet another benefit of the new ElastiTone bands...